Skip to content

 Care and Cultivation of Euphorbia peplus

-Sow just under the surface of a quality seed raising mix or directly into the garden.
-Keep moist until germination in 1-3 weeks.
+Sow on or just under the surface of a quality seed raising mix or directly into the garden.
+Light may help with germination, so don’t sow too deeply.
+Keep moist until germination in 1-3 weeks; this can take considerably longer as the seeds are known to have a long viability of years to decades.
+Milder temperatures, between 10 – 20ºC help with germination.
 Full sun to part shade position.
-Up tp 20-30cm tall.
-Euphorbia peplus will self seed readily.
+Up to 20-30cm tall.
+Euphorbia peplus will self seed readily, so keep contained if you don’t wish for it to spread.
 Take care when handling broken stems.

 20+ seeds per packet